Erin McLeod: Road to the World Championship

-McLeod was called up for the under-19 training camp and three-game series against Italy held May 26 – June 5, 2002 in preparation for the FIFA U-19 Women's World Championship.
-She recorded a shutout during the first match on May 30 and started in all three games.
+McLeod was called up for the under-19 training camp and three-game series against Italy held between May 26 – June 5, 2002 in preparation for the FIFA U-19 Women's World Championship.
+She recorded a clean sheet during the first match on May 30 and started in all three games.

 McLeod played in goal for a three-game series against Mexico from June 25 – July 6, 2002 following an under-19 training camp.
-She recorded a shutout during the second game of the series on July 3.
-As the goalkeeper for the final three games of the Road to the World Championship series, she recorded three straight wins for the team: two against Chinese Taipei and one against Brazil.
-She posted a shutout for a 2–0 win over Brazil in the final game on August 11.
+She recorded a clean sheet during the second game of the series on July 3.
+As the goalkeeper for the final three games of the Road to the World Championship series, she contributed to three straight wins for the team: two against Chinese Taipei and one against Brazil.
+She posted a clean sheet with a 2–0 win over Brazil in the final game on August 11.

 McLeod was invited to train with the senior national team in Toronto in preparation for an international friendly against Norway in July of the same year.
 She started in goal for the friendly on July 17, which resulted in a 2–2 draw.

 2002 FIFA U-19 Women's World Championship

 McLeod started all six of Canada's games in the first FIFA U-19 Women's World Championship, held August 17 – September 1, 2002.
-Highly recognizable for her red and white Mohawk hairstyle throughout the tournament, she allowed six goals in the six games, ending the tournament with a record.
+Highly recognizable for her red and white Mohawk hairstyle throughout the tournament, she conceded six goals in the six games, ending the tournament with a record.
 Following the tournament, she was named to the FIFA All-Star Team, along with fellow Canadians Candace Chapman, Carmelina Moscato, and Christine Sinclair.